Tomb of the Roaring Lions: Identity of the deceased

 The particular iconography present within the tomb at Veii suggests that the deceased was a child.
 Lions were known for their sudden fast and ferocious attacks, that often occurred without warning.
 This swiftness was interpreted by the Etruscan people to symbolise the often sudden and abrupt arrival of death.
 A child's death is often particularly sudden.
 Lions were also considered guardian like creatures, protecting the deceased as they moved into the afterlife.
 The presence of the birds also suggests that the deceased was young – they were attributed by the Etruscans as mediators between life and the afterlife, believed to symbolise the journey into the afterlife.
-The position of the birds above the lions in the tomb infers their position as companions to the deceased, designed to together protect and bring the deceased soul to the afterlife.
+The position of the birds above the lions in the tomb infers their position as companions to the deceased, designed to protect and bring the deceased soul to the afterlife.
 Lions could also have inferred that the deceased was an aristocratic prince who had earned many medals and won many battles before being met by a sudden death.
 Lions often signified aristocracy and were often symbolised heroes, suggesting that the deceased was successful in life.
 Koiner notes that in Homer's the Iliad, “the heroes are compared are compared with strong, savage and murderous animals” reflecting how during this period the strength of lions stood as a symbol of bravery.

-Relation to Art Movements
+Relation to art movements

-It is highly improbable that the artist who painted the lions in the tomb ever saw a lion in the flesh – while lions were known to inhabit Greece in the Bronze and Iron Ages, there is no evidence that lions ever interacted with the Etruscan people.
+It is quite unlikely that the artist who created the feline-like depictions in the tomb ever saw a lion in the flesh – while lions were known to inhabit Greece in the Bronze and Iron Ages, there is no evidence that lions ever interacted with the Etruscan people.
 Thus, it is highly likely that the artist copied the depiction of the lion from Greek art.
 This idea is also supported by the way in which the lions are depicted – they are drawn with sharp lines, oversized heads that are disproportionate to the rest of their bodies and have a geometric, almost triangular shape.
 This is a reflection of the time in which they were created.
 The period around 700BCE was known as an orientalizing period in art – trade amongst cultures had exposed artists to new movements and techniques.
-Veii was in an ideal geographical location to be exposed to these movements - it was located close to the Lower Tiber Valley meaning it could be exposed to both Greek pottery as well as Eastern models, as well as put them in close contact with a variety of other cultural groups.
+Veii was in an ideal geographical location to be exposed to these movements - it was located close to the lower Tiber Valley meaning it could be exposed to both Greek pottery as well as Eastern models, as well as put them in close contact with a variety of other cultural groups.
 Late geometric attic and Boeotian models were the most likely inspiration for the lions – they arrived around Veii from the trade routes that linked Greece, the Gulf of Naples and Southern Etruria.